19ahmedsiraj/intermediate_sql_project/README.md

 # 🧩 Contoso Sales Analytics Project
 ## 🧠 Overview

-This project explores the Contoso Sales dataset — a simulated business dataset commonly used by Microsoft for analytics demos.
+The Contoso Sales Analytics Project leverages transactional and customer data to provide actionable business insights into sales performance, customer behavior, and profitability patterns.
+Using PostgreSQL for data processing, this project demonstrates how structured queries and analytical views can aggregate and segment customer-level transactions, enabling a deeper understanding of customer lifetime value (LTV).

-The goal is to analyze sales performance, customer behavior, and regional profitability using PostgreSQL for data processing and ChatGPT-assisted visualization for insights presentation.
+By constructing cohort-based views and calculating percentile-based customer segments, the project identifies low, mid, and high-value customers, revealing which segments drive revenue and where potential growth opportunities exist.
+The analysis also highlights the Pareto principle in customer behavior, showing that a relatively small portion of customers contributes disproportionately to total revenue.

-By combining SQL-based analytics with AI-assisted visualization, this project demonstrates how business intelligence workflows can be efficiently executed using open-source tools.
+This approach integrates data-driven segmentation with strategic business recommendations, providing a foundation for targeted marketing campaigns, personalized retention strategies, and operational decision-making.

 ## 📊 Business Questions